 Dr. Celestine Iwendi is a sensor researcher, a Senior Member of IEEE and Director of WSN Consults Ltd, a technology consulting company specializing in sensors, integrated circuits, security of wireless sensor networks module and system manufacturing with headquarters in Aberdeen, Scotland.
 He obtained a BSc and MSc in Electronics and Computer Engineering from Nnamdi Azikiwe University Nigeria, MSc Communication Hardware and Microsystems from Uppsala University Sweden and a PhD in Engineering at the University of Aberdeen, Scotland.
 He has carried out many Independent and supervised designs that apply knowledge of Wireless Sensor Networks, Signal processing and Communications engineering to analyze and solve problems at Nnamdi Azikiwe University, Awka Nigeria, and Nigerian Telecommunication (Nitel), Uppsala University Sweden, Norwegian University of Science and Technology, and University of Aberdeen, Scotland.
 He is member of IEEE Communication Society, Swedish Engineers, Nigerian Society of Engineers.
 He is also an Associate at Centre for Sustainable International Development and Board Member, Newsletter editor, IEEE Sweden Section.
+A Fellow of The Higher Education Academy, United Kingdom to add to his teaching and professional experiences.
 Email: email@example.com

 Dr Alastair Allen is a Senior lecturer at the School of Engineering of the University of Aberdeen Scotland.
 He graduated BSc, DPhil in physics, and has lectured in physics and information technology.
 He has a wide knowledge of a range of computational techniques and interdisciplinary applications.
 He is an expert in embedded instrumentation (including Wireless Sensor Networks), distributed computing, and image processing.
 His research has been supported by research council, European and industrial funding.
 For example, his group was involved in a recent EC FP6 project, working on aspects of Wireless Sensor Networking.His research group is currently working on the development of wireless sensor applications for physiological, industrial, and environmental monitoring.